 What effect would it have on your business if equipment or data was stolen in terms of the physical cost and the legal costs if it contained sensitive data?

 Most businesses these days are dependent on IT.
 How well protected are you from system failure, hackers and viruses?
 The impact on a business can be huge as it is not only the cost of repair but also the potential cost of customer information and legal implications.

-What would happen if there was a flu pandemic and 50% of your staff were unable to work?
-Do you have an agency you could use or an outsourcing company?
-Pandemics are a reality and many businesses were effected in Asia in 2003 by the Sars virus, and more recently in other countries by Bird Flu.
-Who knows when the next one could be or what impact it may have on your business?
+2020 saw the outbreak of COVID 19.
+A pandemic that swept the world.
+Governments imposed severe restrictions across all sectors of business.
+With 2 years of lockdowns and restrictions, many businesses have had to rethink their business strategy or close.
+Who knows when the next one could strike or what impact it may have on your business?
 Consider how you would cope if any of your key staff were ill or unable to return to work?
 Is someone else able to do their job?
 If you have a union, what would happen if staff went out on strike?
 How would you resume business?

 If you have not prepared for any of these things, your business is at risk.
 You may be safe today but who knows what the future may bring?

 ISO22301 is recommended for businesses of any size and industry that want to put a business continuity plan in place.
 CertiKit’s ISO22301 toolkit is compliant to the 2019 version of the standard, and includes more than 70 template documents and guides, and unlimited email support with a qualified consultant.